James Johnson

 PUSH TO START

-The speed and power I trained as a sprinter transferred very well to pushing a sled.
-Within mere months I was on the World Cup circuit competing in the top Canadian sled as a brakeman.
+The speed and power I developed as a sprinter transferred very well to pushing a sled.
+Within months of picking up the sport, I found myself on the World Cup circuit, competing in the top Canadian sled as a brakeman.

 - 2 Overall titles (crystal globe)